wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 is to the next cache line or on the same line as recorded in the last store address register, then the saturating counter is incremented by one, and so does the store count register.
 Otherwise, all three registers are reset.
 No matter what happened, the last store address register is always updated to the address of the store.

+The prefetching logic regularly checks the saturating counter and the store count.
+If the value of the saturating counter indicates saturation, and that the store counter register reaches a certain threshold, then prefetching starts by sending exclusive get requests to the L1 controller for all remaining cache lines in the page, which can be computed using the store base address.